The South coast of Lombok

 Borah Bagih

 This site is a wall that flattens into a plateau at 17m, and is a popular place for Lobsters and other Crustaceans.
-There are Napoleon fishes, Turtles, and Stingrays around at this hard and soft coral dive site.
+There are Napoleon fish, Turtles, and Stingrays around at this hard and soft coral dive site.
 The diving here is exiting with a max. depth of 32m.

 Pelawangan